Yvan2XEro/grades-manager-api/docs/atomic-enrollment-and-cycles.md

 	```
 	- `class_course_id` identifies the actual course offering (class + teacher) used for scheduling exams.
 	- `source_class_id` allows a student to register for a previous class’ course even if their current `students.class` points to a more advanced cohort.
-	- `credits_attempted` copies `courses.credits` to preserve history even if the catalog changes later.
+- `credits_attempted` copies `teaching_units.credits` to preserve history even if the catalog changes later.
 2. **`student_credit_ledger` view/table (optional but recommended)**
 	- Either materialized view or table maintained by triggers.
 	- Fields: `student_id`, `academic_year_id`, `cycle_level_id` (after hierarchy work), `credits_earned`, `credits_in_progress`.